trison/api-intro/README.md

 # REST API
 The sendwithus API is based on the REST architectural style.
-This means information is transferred through HTTP requests to URLs that have certain resources(such as sending your emails, or getting your email templates).
+This means information is transferred through HTTP requests to URLs that have certain resources(such as customers, or email templates).
 REST APIs are widely used in web services and provide user authentication and error indication.

 ## HTTP